Learn How to Make Smart Baseball Run Line Bets

 Bet run lines as a moneyline alternative Bet run lines as a moneyline alternative

-Due to the lower payouts, many new baseball bettors will shy away from high-priced MLB moneyline favorites.
-The run line offers a good alternative with additional risk, which promises a better payout.
+Due to lower payouts, many new baseball bettors will shy away from high-priced MLB moneyline favorites.
+The run line offers a good alternative with additional risk, promising a better payout.

 If you feel strongly about a big favorite, opt for the -1.5 run line instead of laying the hefty outright odds.
 Use our odds calculator to compare payouts and probability between moneyline and run lines.